Aaya-Hassan/Guac-A-Mole/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After creation, the project look like this :

+* Added my code inside src/

 ```
 GUAC-A-MOLE/